MontelioneLab/AISAR/README.md

 3. Scoring

 scripts for CDK2AP1:
- * RPF scores: runRPF
+ * RPF/: directory to calculate RPF scores:
+  - Input/
+  -
- * pLDDT scores:
+ * RCI/: directory to calculate RCI and SCC scores:
+  -
  * combine all scores:
  * plots: